Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: Collective integrable systems on Hamiltonian -spaces

 \subsection{Completely integrable systems on $\kk^*$}

 This section constructs integrable systems on $\kk^*$ (equipped with the canonical Lie-Poisson structure).
 Since there are various definitions of integrable systems on Poisson manifolds in the literature, we briefly define what we mean by integrable systems on $\kk^*$.

-We say that a collection of real valued continuous functions $f_1,\dots, f_n$ on a smooth connected Poisson manifold $M$ of constant rank $2r$ is an \emph{integrable system} if: \begin{enumerate}[label=(\roman*)] \item There exists an open dense subset $D \subset M$ such that the restricted functions $f_i\vert_{D}$ are all smooth and the rank of the Jacobian of $F = (f_1,\dots,f_n)$ equals $\dim(M)- r$ on a dense subset of $D$. \item The restricted functions $f_i\vert_{D}$ pairwise Poisson commute, i.e.~$\{f_i\vert_{D},f_j\vert_{D}\} = 0$ for all $1\leq i,j\leq n$. \end{enumerate} In the case of $\kk^*$, the orbit-type strata for the coadjoint action are constant rank Poisson submanifolds.
-The coordinates of the map $F$ defined below form an integrable system on each orbit-type stratum in this sense.
+\begin{definition} A collection of real valued continuous functions $f_1,\dots, f_n$ on a smooth connected Poisson manifold $M$ of constant rank $2r$ is a \emph{completely integrable system} if: \begin{enumerate}[label=(\roman*)] \item There exists an open dense subset $D \subset M$ such that the restricted functions $f_i\vert_{D}$ are all smooth and the rank of the Jacobian of $F = (f_1,\dots,f_n)$ equals $\dim(M)- r$ on a dense subset of $D$. \item The restricted functions $f_i\vert_{D}$ pairwise Poisson commute, i.e.~$\{f_i\vert_{D},f_j\vert_{D}\} = 0$ for all $1\leq i,j\leq n$. \end{enumerate} \end{definition}